Patriots Way - In Bill We Trust

 He was able to bring in Aqib Talib mid-season from the Tampa Bay Bucs in 2012, admittedly he was coming off a 4 game suspension so there was risk in that trade as well.
 But how many GMs bring in an all-pro talent (suspension or not) mid-season from another team?

-Still, one has to give Belichick credit where it's due, he's been pretty consistent finding those one or two players that come in and make an impact long after the season has begun.
+Still, one has to give Belichick credit where it's due, he's been pretty consistent finding those one or two players that come in and make an impact long after the season has begun, year in and year out.

 Bill Belichick's father, Steve Belichick, revolutionized the scouting process